DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 # Section Three: Storage Client Tutorial

-By paying DX tokens to storage hosts, storage client is able to rent storage space and store files in the DX network safely and securely.
-When needed, storage client can download those files from the network.
+By paying DX tokens to storage hosts, storage clients are able to rent storage space and store files in the DX network safely and securely.
+When needed, storage clients can download those files from the network.

 ## Storage Client Execution Steps